FAQ on the CPC Initiative

 - Not diagnosed with end-stage renal disease (ESRD).

 Patients do not need to enroll in the CPC initiative and physicians do not need to recruit patients for participation.
+Additionally, any patients that have coverage from a participating private payer are included in the initiative.

 Section III: Critical Follow Up